 - During establishment of the PDU Session, secondary authentication as described in clause 5.6.6 and in TS 23.502 [3], clause 4.3.2.3, may be performed in order to authenticate and authorize the UE for accessing the DNN associated with the 5G VN group.
 Authentication and authorization for a DNN using secondary authentication implies authentication and authorization for the associated 5G VN group.
 There is no 5G VN group specific authentication or authorization defined.

-- The SM level subscription data for a DNN and S-NSSAI available in UDM, as described in clause 5.6.1, applies to a DNN associated to a 5G VN group.
+- The SM level subscription data for a DNN and S-NSSAI available in UDM, as described in clause 5.6.1, applies to the DNN and S-NSSAI associated to a 5G VN group